Ravindraedeore/Nonparametric-Sequential-Control-Charts/README.md

 The scripts in this repository are designed for analyzing the performance of different nonparametric sequential control charts.
 They can be used to:

--   **Evaluate Chart Performance**: Understand how effective different charts are in detecting process shifts by examining metrics like Average Sample Number (ASN) and Average Number of Steady State (ANSS).
+-   **Evaluate Chart Performance**: Understand how effective different charts are in detecting process shifts by examining metrics like ASN and ANSS.
--   **Compare Chart Types**: Compare the efficiency and power of SPRT, EWMA, CUSUM, and SSRT charts under various scenarios.
+-   **Compare Performance**: Compare the efficiency and power of TSST, Miller's SSRT, and new proposed SSRT; also SPRT, EWMA, CUSUM, SSRT, and sequential Sukhatme charts under various scenarios.
 -   **Determine Optimal Parameters**: Analyze regression equations to find optimal boundaries and parameters for control charts.
 -   **Conduct Simulations**: Perform simulations to generate data and test the behavior of control charts.